-Paneer parathas are a delicious and popular Indian whole wheat flatbread stuffed with paneer (Indian cottage cheese), spices, and herbs.
-Serve hot with a raita or curry of your choice.
+Paneer Paratha is a delicious and popular Indian whole wheat flatbread stuffed with paneer (Indian cottage cheese), spices, and herbs.
+Serve it hot with raita or a curry of your choice for a satisfying meal.

 Jump to: